Lenovo ThinkPad X1 Carbon Gen 7

 The ThinkPad X1 Carbon is now in its seventh generation.
 Still, at first glance, you will hardly notice the difference between this generation and the previous generation, the generation before that, and so on.
 Lenovo has never strayed far from the classic ThinkPad formula, which calls for a solid black chassis, a red silicone pointing device (TrackPoint) in the center of the keyboard, and of course, a diagonal “ThinkPad” logo on the outside.

 Many other ThinkPads continue to follow this formula.
 The size, weight, and materials set the X1 Carbon Gen 7 apart from its ThinkPad X, T, and L siblings.
-The latest flagship ThinkPad T-series, the ThinkPad T490, weighs in at 3.7 pounds and is 0.7 inches thick, that’s after a significant drop from its predecessor.
-The X1 Carbon Gen 7 is in a different league altogether, measuring 0.59 x 12.7 x 8.6 inches (HWD) and starting at just 2.4 pounds.
+The newest flagship ThinkPad T series, the ThinkPad T490, comes in at about 3.7 pounds and only 0.7 inches thick, which is after a pretty big drop from the earlier model.
+Meanwhile the X1 Carbon Gen 7 is in a whole other lane, with dimensions of 0.59 x 12.7 x 8.6 inches (HWD) and it starts out at just 2.4 pounds.
 Weights vary depending on optional extras.

 These dimensions not only fit the X1 Carbon Gen 7 squarely into ultraportable laptop territory, but they also mean it’s one of the lightest in that territory.
 That is even more impressive when you consider that the X1 Carbon Gen 7’s 14-inch screen is almost an inch larger than the 13.3-inch screen on most laptops we consider ultraportable.